-- 10. Bereavement policy: please follow guidance on supporting students who have lost a family member.
-This, too, can be found on the Faculty Commons Resources website. - 11.
+- 13. Bereavement policy: please follow guidance on supporting students who have lost a family member.
+This, too, can be found on the Faculty Commons Resources website. - 14.
 Final Grades: Final grades are submitted electronically via CUNYfirst.
-Final Grade rosters for Summer Session 4W1 will be available beginning Friday, June 21st and must be submitted no later than midnight of Friday, June 28th.
-Final grade rosters for Summer Session SW1 will be available beginning Tuesday, July 2nd and must be submitted no later than midnight of Monday, July 8th.
-Final Grade rosters for Summer Session 7W1 will be available Tuesday, July 16th and must be submitted no later than midnight of Monday, July 22nd.
-Final Grade rosters for Summer Session SW2 will be available beginning Tuesday, August 6th and must be submitted no later than midnight of Monday, August 12th.
+Final Grade rosters for Spring 2025 Semester will be available beginning Thursday, May 15 and must be submitted no later than midnight of Tuesday, May 27, 2025.
+EClass folders should be submitted to the department by this date as well.